Making An Impact: Blattner’s 2022 Food Drive Generates $220,000.

 About Blattner Company

 Blattner Company is a diversified renewable energy contractor providing leading expertise and collaborative construction solutions nationwide.
 Blattner Company is the parent company of Blattner Energy and D.H.
-Blattner & Sons, of which all are members of the Quanta Services family of companies and are industry-leading renewable energy contractors in their respective markets throughout the United States.
-Building on more than a century of innovation, the Blattner Family of Companies provides complete engineering, procurement and construction services for utility-scale solar, wind, energy storage and power delivery projects with proven project management skills and self-performance of all major work activities.
+Blattner & Sons, of which all are members of the Quanta Services family of companies and are industry-leading renewable energy contractors in their respective markets.
+Building on more than a century of innovation, the Blattner Family of Companies provides complete engineering, procurement and construction services for utility-scale solar, wind, energy storage and power delivery projects with proven project management and self-performance of all major work activities.
 Learn more at https://www.blattnercompany.com/.